surveyjs/survey-library/README.md

     ```

 1. **Install dependencies**
-Make sure that you have Node.js v6.0.0 or later and npm v2.7.0 or later installed.
+Make sure that you have Node.js v14 or later and a compatible npm version installed.

     ```cmd
     npm install -g karma-cli